What is odor fade? What causes odor loss in odorized natural gas?

 Odor fade or odor loss?
 They’re different!

 1. Olfactory Fatigue – Olfactory fatigue, or odor fatigue, occurs when prolonged exposure to a specific compound occurs.
 It is usually temporary and customary for people who work around natural gas odorants.
-In these cases, the person may be unable to recognize that odorant is present or that there have been changes in the odor level.
+In these cases, the person may be unable to recognize that an odorant is present or that there have been changes in the odor level.
 Employers are encouraged to have gas detectors in these cases where their employees are routinely exposed to odorants.

 3. Sleeping – People in deep sleep stages will likely not smell odorant in a gas leak.